Questions & Facts About Atkins Products

 The only time that this “Contains” allergen statement would need to be placed on the front panel would be if this were a single ingredient food, which doesn’t apply to any Atkins products.

 Please be sure to read the declared allergen statement along with the ingredients on any products you purchase as your health and wellbeing is our number one concern.

 Our bars are made on automated manufacturing lines where they produced and packaged by machine automation.
 This reduces the risk of contamination due to the lack of human intervention and ensures product consistency.

-To find a list of all Atkins Product, click our PRODUCTS tab to view our Advantage, Day Break, Endulge, and Frozen Meal product Lines.
+To find a list of all Atkins Product, click our PRODUCTS tab to view our Fresh Recipe Delivery, Atkins Meal Kits, Bars, Frozen Meals, Shakes, and Treats.

 We cannot guarantee the product’s freshness and quality once past the expiration date.
 If you purchased the product after the ‘Best Used By’ date, we suggest you return the product to the store where it was purchased for a refund or exchange.